RodrigoMattosoSilveira/rms-sparklines/README.md

 # Description
 This is a collection of web components to render [sparklines](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR), conceived by [Edward Tufte](https://www.edwardtufte.com/tufte/).
 My motivation for this project is to use web component technology to implement sparklines.
 The project's overall concepts, but not source code, borrows extensively from [Gareth Watts](https://omnipotent.net/jquery.sparkline/#s-about) jQery project.

-These webcomponents are built using the [@nutmeg/cli](https://github.com/abraham/nutmeg-cli); this document assumes you are familiar with it and the ancilary technbologies required by [@nutmeg/cli](https://github.com/abraham/nutmeg-cli).
+These webcomponents are built using the [@nutmeg/cli](https://github.com/abraham/nutmeg-cli); this document assumes you are familiar with it and the ancillary technologies required by [@nutmeg/cli](https://github.com/abraham/nutmeg-cli).

+### Sparkline portifolio
+* [rms-sparkline-inline](https://github.com/RodrigoMattosoSilveira/rms-sparklines/tree/master/rms-sparkline-inline): A simple line.
+Please refer to its [README](https://github.com/RodrigoMattosoSilveira/rms-sparklines/blob/master/rms-sparkline-inline/README.md) for usage details.
+* [rms-sparkline-bar-chart](https://github.com/RodrigoMattosoSilveira/rms-sparklines/tree/master/rms-sparkline-bar-chart): A bar chart sparkline.
+Please refer to its [README](https://github.com/RodrigoMattosoSilveira/rms-sparklines/blob/master/rms-sparkline-bar-chart/README.md) for usage details.

 ### Source code
 Check [rms-sparklines](https://github.com/RodrigoMattosoSilveira/rms-sparklines) for the web components repository.